-The SEGS III-VII is located at 41100 U.S. Highway 395 in Boron, California, one mile north of the town of Kramer Junction in unincorporated San Bernardino County.
-The SEGS III-VII consisted of five 30-megawatt (MW) solar-thermal and natural-gas-fired units.
+The SEGS III-VII units are located at 41100 U.S. Highway 395 in Boron, California, one mile north of the town of Kramer Junction in unincorporated San Bernardino County.
+The SEGS III-VII consisted of five 30-megawatt (MW) solar-thermal and natural gas-fired units.
 These units used parabolic mirrors to concentrate solar energy for transfer into heat transfer fluid, which is then used to create steam to generate up to 150 MW net total of electricity for the Southern California Edison transmission grid.
 The CEC certified the SEGS III-VII project in May 1988.
 Construction was completed and the facility went online in February 1989.
 The SEGS III-VII Facility Decommissioning Plan (Facility Plan) was approved by the CEC on June 9, 2021, with work in the SEGS III-V area being completed on December 22, 2021.
-The SEGS VI-VII decommissioning activities are scheduled to be completed by June of 2022.
+The decommissioning, closure and removal of SEGS VII was completed in mid-April 2022.
+The SEGS VI decommissioning activities are scheduled to be completed by June of 2022.